jsscb/deep-learning/README.md

+## Stock Price Prediction using LSTM and GRU
+# Project Overview
+This project focuses on predicting the stock prices of Facebook and IBM using deep learning techniques.
+The datasets used consist of historical stock data, and we experiment with different architectures like LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Units) to capture temporal dependencies.

+# Datasets
+**FB.csv**: Facebook stock prices from May 18, 2012, to April 1, 2020.
+**IBM.csv**: IBM stock prices from January 2, 1962, to April 1, 2020.

+# Model Performance
+**Facebook:**
+RMSE, MAE, and MAPE showed slight variations across architectures, with GRU performing slightly better in terms of MAPE.
+**Best Accuracy:** 89% with the LSTM baseline model.
+**IBM:**
+The IBM dataset showed overfitting in modified architectures, suggesting that further tuning is needed.
+**Best Accuracy:** 87% with the LSTM baseline model.

-# Deep Learning
+# Conclusion
-In this project, I built a deep learning model to predict stock prices for Facebook and IBM.
-The model utilized historical stock data, including features like closing prices, volume, and technical indicators.
-I implemented a LSTM (Long Short-Term Memory) network to capture temporal dependencies in the data and improve prediction accuracy.
-The model was evaluated based on metrics like RMSE, MAE and MAPE, demonstrating its potential for forecasting stock trends.
+The LSTM and GRU models demonstrated solid performance in predicting stock prices, with the GRU providing comparable accuracy while maintaining stable training.
+The LSTM baseline model performed best, achieving up to 89% accuracy for Facebook stock predictions.